EdyJ/blender-to-unity3d-importer/README.md

 	OPT				Optimize mesh usage.
 Ensure that the identical meshes are instanced instead of duplicated.
 					This optimization can also be applied later scene-wide (menu GameObject > "Optimize mesh instances in this scene").
-	NOBLENDERFIX	Do not fix the Blender file.
+	SKIPFIX			Do not fix the Blender file.
 This is automatically applied with any 3D format other than Blender.
 OPT and NOMODS can still be used separately in other 3D formats.
+	FORCEFIX		Forces to apply the fix even in non-Blender files.
+This is useful with FBX files exported from Blender.
 	NOMODS			Do not apply selective commands to meshes (see below).

 	NOZFIX			Do not fix Z direction in .blend files.
 "Forward" should be Z+ in Unity (Y+ in Blender).
 	NOANIMFIX		Do not fix animation clips in .blend files when imported.
-	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEROOTFIX	Fixes an specific case of Blender file.
+	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEFIXROOT	Fixes an specific case of Blender file.
 See Known Issues below for details.

 #### Selective commands to meshes